 Pop Ups and Patios

-At the June 1, 2020 Council meeting, Council approved Bylaw 30/2020, being amendment 15 to Traffic Bylaw 18/2005.
-The amendment extends previously approved changes to Traffic Bylaw 18/2005 that established a temporary, streamlined permitting process enabling businesses to set up minor patios and sidewalk retail pop-ups on City-owned land.
-The businesses were required to provide proof of insurance and an indemnity to the City as part of the permitting process.
+At the April 19, 2021 Council meeting, Council approved Bylaw 23/2020, being amendment 18 to Traffic Bylaw 18/2005.
+The amendment extends previously approved changes to Traffic Bylaw 18/2005 that established a temporary permitting process enabling businesses to set up minor patios and sidewalk retail pop-ups on City-owned land.
+It also waives related development permit fees for temporary patios in support of businesses operating outdoor patios on private land.

-- The process was available to any business in downtown St. Albert and permitted unfenced minor patios and retail pop-ups abutting right up to store-fronts on City-owned public property.
+- The process is available to any business in downtown St. Albert and permits unfenced minor patios and retail pop-ups abutting right up to store-fronts on City-owned public property.

 - There were no fees for permits.

-For those businesses interested in pursuing the installation of a temporary patio on private property, they were required to obtain the necessary permit(s), and comply with the provisions of Land Use Bylaw 9/2005.
+Those businesses interested in pursuing the installation of a temporary patio on private property, are required to obtain the necessary permit(s), and comply with the provisions of Land Use Bylaw 9/2005.

 You can find more information on the Development Applications and Forms page.